spianoDev/djangoTutorial/README.md

 ![Link Example](./images/embed_link.png)

 ## Use this *checklist* as a quick reference for Django Build sequencial steps
-(checkboxes are clickable for easy tracking of progress)
+(If you copy this checklist into the issues tab of your repo, the checkboxes are clickable for easy tracking of progress)

 ### Setup